Jiteshiyu/Image-slider-app/README.md

 ## How It Works

 The Image Slider App is a simple, responsive application built using React components.

 Here's how the core functionality works:

 1. State Management: The `Slider` component manages the index of the currently displayed image using the `useState` hook.
 2. Image Transitions: When the user clicks the "Next" or "Previous" buttons, the index is updated, and the corresponding image is displayed.
-3. Modular Components: The app is divided into modular components like `ImageSlider` for displaying images and `Controls` for navigation, making the codebase easy to maintain and scale.
+3. Modular Components: The app is divided into modular components like `ImageSlider` for displaying images and `Controls` for navigation.

 ## Future Improvements